HieuMeKu7/HerBirthday/README.md

   package.json

 8. Constraints & Wishes
-All content private and lightweight; made for a small group (~6–8 people).
+All content private and lightweight; designed for a personal interaction.

-Maximum personalization: Each friend gets their own dialogue, inside jokes, and events.
+Maximum personalization: The dialogue, inside jokes, and events are tailored for Duong Trung Hieu.

 Messenger-style fun: Nickname changes, time jumps, seen status, crossed-out replies, etc.